1937 Bentley 4¼ Litre

 1937 Bentley 4 1/4 Litre Kellner Pillarless Sports Saloon.

 A very stylish car, pillarless in construction (giving unimpeded access), Continental in design and bodied by Kellner of Paris.
 The car has benefitted from a great deal of restoration work in recent times, and now looks very smart, freshly painted in an attractive shade of dark green, complimented by a lighter green leather interior.
 The car runs well, drives nicely and is greatly enhanced by the fitting of overdrive, relaxing the engine at cruising speeds.
 We first owned this car in 1986, and it is back more than thirty years later!
-Serviced, prepared and MoT tested until October 2019.
+Offered serviced, prepared and MoT tested.

 Chassis No. B97HM Reg No. XXM 185